nschlia/ffmpegfs/README.md

 ### Input

 Making a full list of the formats the FFmpeg API supports would be somewhat pointless.
-See [Demuxers](https://ffmpeg.org/ffmpeg-formats.html#Demuxers) on FFmpeg's home pages and [Supported Formats](https://en.wikipedia.org/wiki/FFmpeg#Supported_formats) on Wikipedia to get an idea, .
+See [Demuxers](https://ffmpeg.org/ffmpeg-formats.html#Demuxers) on FFmpeg's home pages and [Supported Formats](https://en.wikipedia.org/wiki/FFmpeg#Supported_formats) on Wikipedia to get an idea.

 Unfortunately, it also depends on the codecs that have been compiled into the library; use this command to find out: